 8. Do NOT purposely, subtly, and/or subconsciously attempt to humiliate or embarrass the people you’re describing in your book.
 Ask your attorney to flag any sensitive areas so you can change them.
 You may subconsciously include something that might identify someone, and anger them.
 Your attorney should be able to catch these items so you can fix them.

 9. Do not use your book to “get even with” anyone, even if you’re doing it anonymously.
-If you make mistakes, your book may not be as “anonymous” as you think.
+If you make mistakes in your covert activities, your book may not be as “anonymous” as you think.

 11. Don’t give lawyers free ammunition against you!
 Remember that people get sued all the time for some really bizarre reasons.
 Many folks assume all authors and publishers are rich.
 There is no shortage of slimy lawyers ready and willing to file frivolous lawsuits.
 Don’t give them a reason to do so.
 And, definitely don’t give them ammunition IN WRITING (your book!) to beat you in court.
 Trust me.
 You’ll regret writing what you did after you’ve spent thousands in legal fees.
 Even if you end up winning, your chances of recovering those fees are nil to none, especially if your case made it all the way to trial.